vitormanfredini/game-cpp-sdl/README.md

 This is a project I'm doing for studying C++ and SDL.

 TODO:
+- AudioEngine Callback: Lock is too long.
+There's an opportunity to lock for less time: Lock -> copy vector of soundsPlaying to localSoundsPlaying, update positions of soundsPlaying -> remove finished -> Unlock -> Do the mixing using localSoundsPlaying.
 - Mitigate the drift between the game engine clock and the audio clock.
 Also make them sync as soon as the stage begins.
 - when firing a projectile, fire it from the center of the Character (instead of the base) and calculate its direction also from that position so it doesn't miss the target.
 - Animations: the sprites do the up and down animation but that should probably be done with a MoverComponent